Texting, Texting...Is This Really "Social" Media?

-Texting has seduced us into thinking this gets things done easier and faster.
-The TO-DO box gets a check mark.
-And, the added bonus is that we don't actually have to "deal" with real, live people, who might slow us down with THEIR own comments or questions.
+Texting (and emailing too) has seduced us into thinking this gets things done easier and faster.
+And, the added bonus is that we don't actually have to "deal" with real, live people, who might slow us down with THEIR own opinions, comments or questions.

 Is this what we are calling "SOCIAL" these days?

 Ultimately, I believe it more often exacerbates MISSED communications and sends us into a state of "wondering what they meant by that?”.
 It opens the door for unnecessary hurt feelings too, when we assume the sender's attitude, yet have no clue.

 One friend, who can tend to take the negative route in life, actually texted me, after I texted her information about a meeting she had missed,

 "I would appreciate it if you wouldn't text me in that tone of voice."

 Huh?
 I was just "FYI-ing" her.
 I think SHE was upset with HERSELF for forgetting the meeting and her own inner blow torch was reading my benign update.
 See how fast this slope can get slippery?